 Students are generally advised to complete core requirements early in the program, though if an elective or non-LIS course is offered that supports your professional goals and interests, let your advisor know as early as possible.

-Beyond the required coursework, students can choose 5 more electives from the course offerings for a total of 13 courses (39 credits).
+Beyond the required courses, students can select 6 more electives from the course offerings for a total of 13 courses (39 credits).
 Students can work with their advisors to pick courses that match their personal interests, professional goals and the LIS core competencies.
 We encourage students to choose courses that will form a well-rounded LIS education, rather than narrow their focus too quickly.

 Areas of Emphasis

 The LIS Program offers two tracks: the School Library Media Specialist Certification, and the General Track.
 Within the General Track, students can specialize further according to professional goal: Academic Librarianship, Archival Studies and Special Collections Librarianship, Hawaiian/Pacific & Asian Resources, Library Automation/Information Technology, Public Librarianship, and Special Librarianship.
 These areas of emphasis are not hard-and-fast tracks, but rather a set of suggested courses that will provide additional experience and understanding in a certain specialization.
 The program also offers a certificate in Archival Studies, which is only offered as part of the MLISc.